 A part of us finds all of this a little surprising.
-Another part thinks, well, duh.
+Another part thinks, well, DUH!

-Let's break things down further, shall we?
+But let's break things down further, shall we?
 We'll start with the good stuff.

 Now, onto the less good stuff...

-Approximately 60 percent rarely or never have date nights... a fact, we can't help but think, might be contributing to their lackluster sex lives.
+More than half of the women surveyed say they're either bored in bed or can't remember the last time they had sex.
+Approximately 60 percent rarely or never have date nights, a fact that we can't help but think might be contributing to their lackluster sex lives.

-And nearly half say their husbands have changed for the worse since getting married (at least they still have those great personalities).
+More than 50 percent wish their husbands either made more money or made more time for them.
+And nearly half say their husbands have changed for the worst since getting married (at least they still have those great personalities).

 That husbands can get on their wives' last nerves.
 That married or single, we frequently don't get as much sex as we want.
 And that regardless of all this, a lot of us choose to stick things out due to desperation, craziness, optimism, masochism or something else much harder to explain in one word.